 Friday, I got my own supplies for sadou club. ^_^ It was a lot of fun; I got to run through the whole tea ceremony three times.
 There are multiple tea ceremony set-ups.
 I got to do the one with a good old-fashioned tea kettle twice, and the one with a kama (the kind you usually see in pictures; it’s an iron kettle with a small lid that you have to dip water out of with a scoop called hishaku) that is set into a table.

-Kusadango (a candy eaten with green tea): 5
+Kusadango (a sweet eaten with green tea): 5

 They tasted a little weird at first, but I quickly fell in love with them.